ZachGG421/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

-"As a [user role], I want to [do something] so that [achieve a specific goal]."

-By following this template, you can create user stories that are structured and easy to understand.
-To make the user story even more effective, you can add acceptance criteria that specify the requirements that must be met to consider the user story complete.
-Here's an example of a user story with acceptance criteria:

-"As a customer, I want to view my order history so that I can track my past purchases."
+"As a beginner web developer, I want to have access to a step-by-step guide for building a website so that I can apply my knowledge and build a website on my own."

 Acceptance Criteria:

-The order history page displays a list of all past orders, including the date, order number, and total cost.
+The guide should cover the fundamentals of HTML, CSS, and JavaScript.
+The guide should provide clear and concise explanations of complex concepts.
+The guide should include hands-on exercises to help learners apply their knowledge.
+The guide should be accessible to learners of all backgrounds.
-Each order in the list is clickable and leads to a detailed view of the order.
+The guide should result in the successful creation of a website by the end of the course.
-The detailed view of the order includes the list of items purchased, the quantities, the prices, and any discounts applied.
-The order history page can be accessed from the customer account dashboard.
-The order history page is only accessible to authenticated customers.

 # List Stories related to this theme